jasnow/railroader-site/source/docs/warning_types/command_injection/index.markdown

     exec("md5sum #{params[:input]}")

-Brakeman will warn on any method like these that uses user input or unsafely interpolates variables.
+Railroader will warn on any method like these that uses user input or unsafely interpolates variables.

 See [the Ruby Security Guide](http://guides.rubyonrails.org/security.html#command-line-injection) for details.